 The Council's standard 'kick-sampling' technique was used at four established sites to collect streambed macroinvertebrates from the Manganui River.
-Samples were processed to provide number of taxa (richness), MCI and SQMCI_S scores for each site.
+Samples were processed to provide number of taxa (richness), MCI and SQMCIS scores for each site.

 The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of organic pollution in stony streams.
 It is based on the presence/absence of taxa with varying degrees of sensitivity to environmental conditions.
-The SQMCI_S takes into account taxa abundances as well as sensitivity to pollution.
+The SQMCIS takes into account taxa abundances as well as sensitivity to pollution.
 It may indicate subtle changes in communities, and therefore be the more relevant index if non-organic impacts are occurring.
-Significant differences in either the MCI or the SQMCI_S between sites indicate the degree of adverse effects (if any) of the discharges being monitored.
+Significant differences in either the MCI or the SQMCIS between sites indicate the degree of adverse effects (if any) of the discharges being monitored.

-With regards to the current survey conducted on 24 February 2017, flows had been variable in the two months prior, with a small spate occurring seven days prior to this survey.
-The river had naturally overtopped the weir on a number of occasions in the two-month period preceding this survey
+With regards to the current survey conducted on 6 March 2018, flows had been variable in the two months prior, with a small spate occurring six days prior to this survey.
+The river had naturally overtopped the weir on a number of occasions in the two-month period preceding this survey.

-This survey recorded taxonomic richness (number of taxa) similar to the median numbers of taxa previously recorded at these sites, with the exception of site 5, which recorded a new maximum taxa richness, eight taxa more than this sites median richness.
-MCI values were relatively similar in a downstream direction, with the highest MCI score recorded at site 2.
+This survey recorded taxonomic richness (number of taxa) similar to the median numbers of taxa previously recorded at these sites.
+MCI values showed a general decrease in a downstream direction, with the highest MCI score recorded at site 2.
+The lowest MCI score was recorded at site 5, and was significantly lower than that at site 2.
 Previous surveys generally found MCI values to steadily decrease in a downstream direction, and this was attributed to changes in habitat downstream (including increased water temperatures and algal growth), associated with the reduction in flow downstream of the weir.
 The fact that the current survey recorded some deterioration, though not statistically significant, is a positive indication that the impacts of the diversion were not as severe as expected during this summer low flow period.
 This may reflect the effects of the relatively frequent flushing flows that occurred over the two months prior.
-The current survey recorded warm temperatures (around 18 °C), and patchy or widespread growths of periphyton mats and filaments at all downstream sites.
+The current survey recorded warm temperatures (around 19 °C), and patchy or slippery growths of periphyton mats and filaments at all downstream sites.
 The upstream sites also supported patchy growths, but they were not as extensive.
 Under a residual flow regime, such prolific growths may not be flushed away by floods on a regular basis, as might happen under a more natural flow regime and they can become particularly prolific under lengthy periods of stable low flow conditions.
-Such proliferations were not as apparent during the current survey, reflecting the lack of flushing flows during the start of 2016.
+Such proliferations were not as apparent during the current survey, reflecting the frequent flushing flows that occurred during the start of 2018.

-There were no significant changes in invertebrate abundance noted between sites 2 and 4 or sites 4 and 6, although there were a number noted between sites 4 and 5 and sites 5 and 6.
-These changes are primarily related to the difference in habitat noted at site 5, and not considered reflective of a change in water quality at this site.
+There were no significant changes in invertebrate abundance noted between sites 5 and 6, although there were a number noted between site 2 and all sites downstream of the weir, and also between sites 4 and 5.
+These changes are primarily related to differences in habitat, and not considered reflective of a change in water quality at this site.
 Previous surveys have noted some significant changes in abundance related to the slight increase in algal biomass observed downstream of the weir.
-This was not as apparent in the current survey.
 Overall, the current survey indicated that the habitat limitation that appeared to be present in some previous surveys (especially at site 5) was no longer present.
-This conclusion is also supported by the moderate to high taxa richnesses recorded downstream of the weir.
+This conclusion is also supported by the moderate taxa richnesses recorded downstream of the weir.